yamagen/nihongo-no-oto/2025/2025-07-26_codeshouldfailcleanly_en.md

 ### Reflections on Culture and Context

-It is likely that many working programmers have focused on keeping things from breaking, on simply “making it work.”
+It is likely that many working programmers have focused on keeping things from breaking, on simply "making it work."
-As long as the system runs, design issues stay hidden—and with limited time and pressure from deadlines, there’s no room to rethink the fundamentals.
+As long as the system runs, design issues stay hidden—and with limited time and pressure from deadlines, there's no room to rethink the fundamentals.
 Small bugs get wrapped in “insurance,” and the codebase eventually becomes unmaintainable.

-From a perspective that values logic, verification, and educational clarity, the question “why didn’t it fail?” always lingers.
+From a perspective that values logic, verification, and educational clarity, the question "why didn't it fail?" always lingers.
-And because large language models like AI learn from existing public code, they often inherit this same behavior—reflexively suggesting “let’s just use `rtrim()`” or “add an `echo` to check.”
+And because large language models like AI learn from existing public code, they often inherit this same behavior—reflexively suggesting "let's just use `rtrim()`" or "add an `echo` to check."
-This isn’t best practice.
+This isn't best practice.
 It’s the reflection of an unhealthy coding culture.

 That is why the following attitude is so important:

-> Don’t ask “does it work?” — ask “is this how it *should* work?”
+> Don't ask "does it work?" — ask "is this how it *should* work?"
 And if not, make sure it fails.

-This isn’t merely a matter of programming technique.
+This isn't merely a matter of programming technique.
 It’s a matter of **design ethics**—something we must pass on to the next generation.

 ---